FluffyFoxUwU/FluffyGC/docs/index.rst

 3. Behaviour of creating an instance of type on a thread and use on other thread is undefined behaviour unless specified (be it read only or writing or anything really)
-4. Functions are not GC safepoints unless noted
+4. Functions cannot initiates blocking GC unless noted
 5. Uses Java's @Nullable and @Nonnull annotation because its nice

 Structures